WenqinSHAO/pvd-dev/README.md

 |   `-- linux-env
 |       `-- /* some ephemeral stuffs that we are not supposed to manipulation manually */
 `-- vms
-    |-- linux-env.sh /* the major script for following automation */
+    |-- linux-env.sh /* the script for VM setup and kernek patch */
+    ├── play-pvd.sh  /* the script for mPvD provisioning and inspection */
     `-- preseed.cfg
 ```
 The organization of the repo can be customized according to you preference by setting variables in [linux-env.sh](./vms/linux-env.sh), which we will briefly explain below.